jupyter-server/jupyter-scheduler/docs/operators/index.md

 # Operators

-These pages are targeted at people who want to configure and deploy Jupyter Scheduler.
+These docs are intended for users who want to configure and deploy Jupyter Scheduler.

 For installation and usage instructions, please refer to our {doc}`user's guide </users/index>`.